Table of Contents:

 - Recover – Deselect the check box to not recover the current database.

 - Zone – The AZ of the database.
 By default, it will be the zone of the backed-up database, but this can be changed.
-Currently, recovering a database into a VPC subnet is not supported by CPM.
+Currently, recovering a database into a VPC subnet is not supported by N2WS.
 You can recover from the snapshot using AWS Management Console.

 - DB Instance ID – The default is the ID of the original database.
 If the original database still exists, the recovery operation will fail.
 To recover a new database, type a new ID.